Martijn Kaars

+Kaars began his career with VV Monnickendam before joining the youth academies of Volendam and Ajax.
+He returned to Volendam in 2018 to make his senior debut in the Eerste Divisie, and moved to Helmond Sport in 2022, where he became a regular goalscorer.

+In 2024, he transferred to 1.
+FC Magdeburg for a reported €800,000, the highest fee received by Helmond Sport, and finished his first season as the 2.
+Bundesliga's second-highest scorer with 19 goals.
+He joined FC St. Pauli the following year.

 Club career

 Early years

 Having previously played for his local team VV Monnickendam, Kaars moved to FC Volendam at the age of eleven.
 He played for four years in the youth teams of the club, before being scouted by the famed Ajax academy.
 He progressed through the youth teams, and reached Jong Ajax but did not make an appearance for that team.

 Volendam

 In June 2018, Kaars returned to Volendam as his contract with Jong Ajax expired.
 He made his Eerste Divisie debut for Volendam on 17 August 2018 in a game against Den Bosch, as an 80th-minute substitute for Nick Doodeman.
 He scored his first goal on 25 September 2018 in a 2–1 loss in the KNVB Cup against Willem II.
 His first league goal followed three days later, as he secured the 2–2 draw in an away match against Helmond Sport after an assist by Teije ten Den.